tmobile/magentaA11y/_checklist-native/sheet.md

 ### Role
 - When not using native controls (custom controls), roles will need to be manually coded.
 - **Android Views**
-  - Standard button or ImageButton
+  - `ModalBottomSheet`
+  - Grabber announces as "double tap to activate"
 - **Jetpack Compose**
+  - `ModalBottomSheet`
-  - Standard `Button` composable
+  - `BottomSheetScaffold`
+  - When use the drag handle on top of the sheet from the native component then it will be announced as "collapse drag handle" with actions available (three fingers tapping to view).
+With no drag handle designed UI, a close button is required to be displayed and have the init focus whenever the sheet is triggered and showing.

 ### Groupings
-- Group visible label with button (if applicable) to provide a programmatic name for the button
+- Group visible label with action (if applicable) to provide a programmatic name for the action
 - Group label with data to ensure reading order is logical.
 (Not label, label, data, data)

 - **Android Views**